MichaelCurrin/primevue-frontend-quickstart/docs/about.md

 - [index.html](/index.html)
     - HTML homepage.
-    - Including CSS around PrimeVue, including a chosen theme.
+    - Includes CSS around PrimeVue, including a chosen theme.
-    - Including an **import map** for JS dependencies.
+    - Includes use of an **import map** with a polyfill, to make JS imports easier.
 - [main.js](/main.js)
-    - The app logic in JS.
+    - The app logic as a JS script.
     - This loads dependencies, constructs the app and then mounts it on an element in the body.
 - [styles.css](/styles.css)
     - Some minimal CSS styling, to match the Vue CLI quickstart.